tafern/react-sidebeep/README.md

 ### Pup
 Latest commit 0199e0b on nov 16, 2018

-The Ultimate Boilerplate for Products.
+The Ultimate Boilerplate for Product.

 [Read the Documentation](https://cleverbeagle.com/pup)